Hecate2/Ignareo-ISML-auto-voter/README.md

 6. IGN is designed to create a nuclear balance and deprive the monopoly of some evil supporting groups.
 I don't mind your bombing them with IGN, but please **VOTE BY HAND**, and **DON'T spam irresponsibly with IGN** if you really intend to support me!
 Nobody gains real happiness through a nuclear war!
 If you really have to spam against the evil, think about all the factors carefully.
 7. Vote **(by hand!)** for Chtholly Nota Seniorious if you really love her!

+Remember that: Nobody is with almighty justice.
+Nobody sees the end of war until death.

 Again: Thank you very much for fighting against all the bad civilizations in all kinds of saimoes!